syncfusion-content/maui-docs/MAUI/ListView/loadmore.md

 ## Load more manually

-To load more items manually using the `SfListView.LoadMoreCommand`and `SfListView.LoadMoreCommandParameter` when tapping the load more button at end of the list, set the `SfListView.LoadMoreOption` property as `Manual`.
+Set the `SfListView.LoadMoreOption` property as Manual to load more items manually using the `SfListView.LoadMoreCommand` and `SfListView.LoadMoreCommandParameter` when tapping the load more button at end of the list.

 {% tabs %}
 {% highlight xaml %}